shadows911/baruf/content/post/wands.md

 After disarming the spider, Harry no longer feels alienated from his own body.
 He finds that he is more comfortable in his own skin and in fact has better motor control too.
-(Now you might say, "Alex, that's stupid."
+(Now you might say, "Alex, that's ridiculous."
 Yes.  *But how else could he survive the graveyard?*)

 *GoF* 444: